Approximately 1% of women will have chronic kidney disease in pregnancy. Women usually know they have a kidney problem before they become pregnant.

 Women who have moderate or severely impaired kidney function need to consider the risks of a pregnancy carefully.
 Pregnancy can cause your kidney function to deteriorate and this can be permanent.

 However, women who only have mild kidney impairment do not usually sustain long-term damage from pregnancy.

-How should I approach pregnancy?
+How should I approach kidney disease in pregnancy?